 It is notable that the X-E3 has a microphone port, which is missing on the TL2.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-Both the X-E3 and the TL2 are recent models that are part of the current product line-up.
-The TL2 replaced the earlier Leica TL, while the X-E3 followed on from the Fujifilm X-E2S.
+The TL2 is a recent model that features in the current product line-up of Leica.
+In contrast, the X-E3 has been discontinued (but can be found pre-owned on ebay).
+As a replacement in the same line of cameras, the X-E3 was succeeded by the Fujifilm X-E4.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Leica websites.

 So what conclusions can be drawn?
 Which of the two cameras – the Fujifilm X-E3 or the Leica TL2 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 - Better live-view autofocus: Features on-sensor phase-detection for more confident autofocus.

 - Better sound: Can connect to an external microphone for higher quality sound recording.

 - Easier framing: Has an electronic viewfinder for image composition and settings control.